Quality 4.0: Performance Excellence for Digital Transformation

 QUALITY & INNOVATION BLOG

-She helps organizations implement data science, machine learning, and other emerging technologies (like IoT and blockchain) for product and process improvement.
+She helps organizations implement data science, machine learning, and data-centric emerging technologies (like IoT and blockchain) for product and process improvement.
 This requires a blend of disciplinary perspectives that include quality management, smart manufacturing, neuroergonomics, software engineering, and data science.
 She is ASQ Certified Six Sigma Black Belt (CSSBB) #11952 and ASQ Certified Manager of Quality and Organizational Excellence (CMQ/OE) #9583.
 Since 2009, she has introduced nearly 2500 students to quality and process improvement using basic quality tools and Six Sigma problem solving using the R Statistical Software.

 Courses (click through for Creative Commons course materials):

 Print Version - Amazon ($25.99)(Free PDF eBook w/print copy)

 Books coming out in January 2020: CONNECTED, INTELLIGENT, AUTOMATED: The Definitive Guide to Digital Transformation and Quality 4.0 (ASQ Quality Press)

 Books coming out in mid-2020: R for Quality (Lapis Lucera)

 Virginia Cyber Range - An ambitious undertaking seeks to provide common curriculum for high school, community college, undergraduate, and graduate learners in information security and cybersecurity management.
 I've been working with them to provide modules on Industrial Control Systems (ICS), Smart Cities, Security and Risk Management, Ergonomics for Cybersecurity, Statistics and Data Science for Cybersecurity, and Machine Learning for Cybersecurity.